sj26/rubygems-keychain/README.md

 [![Gem Version](https://badge.fury.io/rb/rubygems-keychain.svg)](https://badge.fury.io/rb/rubygems-keychain)

-Store Rubygems credentials and signing certificates securely in your macOS Keychain.
+Store Rubygems api keys and signing certificates securely in your macOS Keychain.
 Works with iCloud Keychain.

 **Warning: This gem is in active development and should not yet be considered stable**